 Opportunity Meets Desire

-The Jonah House, which is slated to open in the spring of 2017, will provide a critical transitional step for former heroin addicts to move from dependency to self-sufficiency.
+The Jonah House, which is slated to open in 2017, will provide a critical transitional step for former heroin addicts to move from dependency to self-sufficiency.
 The house will be a safe, caring living space and will also arrange meaningful, daily work for residents.
 In-house professional partners will help residents with their mental and physical health, and provide guidance for everyday tasks.

 Nicholas Chakos, Executive Director of FOCUS North America said, “The Jonah House will be bringing a credible solution to a dire need in Columbus.
 While FOCUS provides infrastructure and organization to centers around the country, the local folks in Columbus have done all of the groundwork and are stepping up to meaningfully impact their community.”